sghosh685/Stratix-Solutions/README.md

 # Stratix-Solutions
-Guess What The Ultimate Single-Player Word Guessing Adventure
+**Guess What The Ultimate Single-Player Word Guessing Adventure **

-Phase 0:
-PART A:
-Title of the Project: Guess What : The Ultimate Single-Player Word-Guessing Adventure Project Description: “Guess What” is a single-player word-guessing game with a score or leaderboard system.
-The game uses an API to generate words based on the player's choice of themes.
-Each round has a limited number of guesses, and correct answers earn points.
-Bonus points may be earned for guessing within a time frame or using fewer guesses.
-The game's interface includes a hints section, and the leaderboard system allows players to compete online.
-The database stores game data.
+“Guess What” is a single-player word-guessing game with a score system.
+The game randomly takes a word stored in one of many arrays on the server-side file.
+Each array will be based around one of the several categories that the player was prompted to choose from at the start of the game.
+Each round has a limited number of guesses for a randomly given word, and correct answers earn points.
+The game will check if the generated word matches the user's input.
+This can be done by comparing each letter of the generated word with the letters inputted by the user.
+The game's interface includes a Hints section and the Game Stats system allows players to see their game statistics for the duration of the session.

-Phase 1:
-PART B:
-Project Description (revised):

-Part C:
-Functional requirements:
+**Functional requirements:
+**
 Implement a word guess game with a user-friendly interface.
-Here are the features that we can include:
+Here are the functional features that we have included in the Game Design:

-Word Lists: The game can include different word lists such as common words, difficult words, or words related to a specific theme, such as sports or food.
+1.User Name: The user’s name will be stored in a database once it is entered to be later used for the in-game data.
+2.Theme: The user will get to pick from a number of different word themes before the game starts (ex: sports, computers, cities, food, etc.).
+Once the user selects a theme, the back-end will choose from a specific array storing words that match said theme.
+3.Play: After inputting the NAME and THEME selection (dropdown Lists), we can start playing by  submitting the User Name and User preferences.
+If no input or selection has been done the prompt will appear “Please enter a name or select theme to continue”.
+4.Rules: A simple window that will pop up to show text that explains the rules of the game.

-Difficulty Levels: The game can include a feature that allows the player to select the difficulty level, such as easy, medium, or hard.
-This feature can affect the number of chances they have to guess the word and the number of points awarded for a correct guess.
+5.Game Stats: The game can include a stats feature to track the points earned during the game.
+This feature can also record and display statistics when more than one game is played during a single session.

-Bonus Points: The game can include a feature that allows the player to earn bonus points by guessing words within a certain time frame or by using fewer guesses than allowed.
+6.Settings:  A setting window will pop up when we click the settings button.
+A user can configure the settings like dark or light background and toggle on/off the game audio.

-Time-Based Mode: The game can include a time-based mode where the user has a limited time to guess the word.
+7.Attempts: The game will display how many attempts the user has to guess the word.
+When the user makes an incorrect guess they will lose one attempt.

-Hint Button: The game can include a hint button that the player can use to receive a clue or reveal a letter about the word they are trying to guess.

-Coins System: The game can allow users to earn coins or points by guessing words correctly and use them to purchase hints or unlock higher difficulty levels.

-Leaderboard System: The game can include a leaderboard feature to track the top scorers of the game.
-This feature can also allow the player to submit their score and compete with other players online.

-Game History: The game can store information on the player's game history, such as their highest score, average score, and number of games played.

-Performance Optimization: Ensuring that our site loads quickly and efficiently by optimising images, code, and other assets.

-Responsive Design: Ensuring that our site is optimised for different screen sizes and devices, including smartphones and tablets.

-Animation Background: The game can include an animation in the background while playing the game.
+8.Score: The score will display on the top right of the screen during the entire game.
+The score will increment if the player makes a correct guess of letters.

-Qwerty Keyboard: To make it easier for the player to input letters, we can include a Qwerty keyboard that they can use to select the letters.
+9.Qwerty Keyboard: To make it easier for the player to input letters, we can include a Qwerty keyboard on the screen that they can use to select the letters.
 This feature can make the game more user-friendly, especially for players who may have difficulty typing on a traditional keyboard.

-Word Matching: We can implement a way to check if the generated word matches the user's input.
-This can be done by comparing each letter of the generated word with the letters inputted by the user.
-We can include a feature that validates the user input to ensure that it only includes valid letters.
-This can prevent the player from entering numbers or special characters that are not part of the word.

-Word Generator API: Instead of manually creating word lists, we can integrate an API that generates word lists for us.
-This feature can provide a more diverse selection of words for the player to guess, and can also save time and effort in manually creating and updating word lists.
+10.Hints: When the user clicks the “Hint” button, the game will reveal a letter about the word they are trying to guess, and an attempt for that round will be deducted.
+There will be a hint limit indicated above the button.
+11.Guess word Empty Boxes: Initially, a row of empty boxes corresponding to the length of the randomly chosen word will appear in the middle of the screen.
+As the player correctly guesses each letter, the letters will be revealed in these boxes.
+12.Incorrect Guessed Letter: The game keeps track of every letter that the player has guessed for each round and displays them in a small box so the player can know which letters that were guessed but are not included in the hidden words.
+13.Game theme Animation: The game can include different animation themes such as Crack the Code and Hacking the Computer to add to the player's experience.
+14.Responsive Design/Layout: Ensuring that our site is optimised for different screen sizes and devices, including smartphones, desktop and tablets.